MaSe69/dssb/md/20_Python/pandas_40_columns.md

     colPosition = 3
     df.insert(colPosition, column='columns3', value=df.column1 * 0.7457)

-Certainly, this is better than to append at the end and then re-order the columns.
+This is more efficient than to append at the end and then re-order the columns.

 # Special